python-lml/lml/docs/source/lml_tutorial.rst

 software components, you would expected to see a dictionary in `get_a_plugin` method. `food_name` is the key and the return value would be the class that understands the food.
-With lml, CuisineManager inherits `:class:lml.PluginManager` which hides the dictionaryy lookup, and just needs tell PluginManager what is the key.
+With lml, CuisineManager inherits `:class:lml.PluginManager` which hides the dictionary lookup, and just needs tell PluginManager what is the key.

-Line 6, CuisineManager declars that it is a manager for plugins that has then name 'cuisine'.
+Line 6, CuisineManager declares that it is a manager for plugins that has then name 'cuisine'.
 You will see in the later section that the plugins all says it belongs to 'cuisine'.